inchworks/picinch/docs/installation-setup.md

 ## After installation

-1. Customise the appearance of the website using the optional files described below.
+1. Customise the appearance of the website by adding optional files.
 Restart PicInch for changes to take effect.
 (See Commands.)
 [&#8658; Customisation]({{ site.baseurl }}{% link install-5-customise.md %})

 1. Log in to PicInch as administrator and set the website name and a description for the home page.
 You can also add information pages, a diary, and set page metadata as needed. [&#8658; Site Administrator]({{ site.baseurl }}{% link administrator.md %})